Safety Tips to help you have a better ride

 Road Signs & Markings

-The CAAM 200k will NOT have route markings.
+The CAAM 200k will have route markings.
 Please download the CAAM 200k to your device (Garmin, Wahoo, Smartphone, etc).
 You can also download the course map in PDF form and carry the form with you in a plastic sandwich bag (not provided by the CAAM 200k.)

 Obey Traffic Regulations